 It is important for all caregivers – senior spouses, adult children, or even professional caregivers – to take occasional breaks with the help of respite care.
-“Many times, when one senior is in the situation of taking care of their dependent spouse, it’s the caregiver who passes away before the recipient,” says Chandelle Martel, Geriatric Care Program Manager at Bethesda.
-“Because the caregiver is so busy taking care of their spouse, they don’t have time to go to the doctor, and they don’t have time to decompress from the stress they face.”
+According to the Bethesda Care Management team, many times, when one senior is in the situation of taking care of their dependent spouse, it’s the caregiver who passes away before the recipient.
+The caregiver is so busy taking care of their spouse, they don’t have time to go to the doctor, and they don’t have time to decompress from the stress they face.

 4 Situations When Respite Care Helps Caregivers

 - Taking time for a family vacation or to attend a special event

 - Getting some much-needed rest from day-to-day responsibilities

 - Allowing the caregiver to have a medical procedure or to recover from an illness

 - Regular adult day care assistance to allow the caregiver to work, run errands or socialize